charmbracelet/log/README.md

 ## Usage

-The Charm logger comes with a global package-wise logger with timestamps turned on and logging level set to `info`.
+The Charm logger comes with a global package-wise logger with timestamps turned on and the logging level set to `info`.

 ```go
 log.Debug("cookie 🍪") // won't print anything